Caring for the caregiver

 Caregiving stress has many solutions.
 Learn resources that can nurture the nurturer.

-I have learned quite quickly that I had little or no training for the task at hand and that is the norm for the majority of those providing home care.
-Most caregivers (me included) learn “on the job,” and have to rely on local resources garnered through recommendations of hospitals, physicians and others who have been in a similar situation.
+Caregiving can be a full-time job, yet many Americans are assisting with part-time care of a disabled or chronically ill family member while continuing to fulfill their other obligations to families and employers.
+Most caregivers learn “on the job,” and must rely on local resources garnered through recommendations of hospitals, physicians and others who have been in a similar situation.
 It is not unusual to find yourself thrust into this work suddenly, unexpectedly and with no preparation.

 Many people may not even realize they are caregivers.
 You are a caregiver if you are helping with the daily needs of someone other than yourself; handling finances, personal care, running errands, assisting with appointments, cooking, cleaning, preparing food, and/or providing emotional support.
 This caregiving can be rewarding yet stressful.